-- 120. Defendants have unreasonably, unwarrantedly, and/or unlawfully failed to provide material support for rebuilding the Black businesses, homes, schools, and hospitals and recapturing the wealth and ready access to services destroyed in the Massacre.
-Instead, Defendants continue to neglect their obligation to abate the nuisance they created to the detriment of the Black residents of the Greenwood and North Tulsa communities, focusing instead on providing opportunities for overwhelmingly White-owned and run businesses, organizations, and nonprofits.42 - 121.
-The latest version of the City's business plan is to profit off the Massacre by "leveraging the history" to create a tourist attraction for the benefit of the Defendants and their White Tulsa business and wealthy allies. - 122.
+- 94. Defendants also have yet to rebuild and replace the only hospital in the Greenwood area that was destroyed during the Massacre. - 95.
+Since the Massacre, Defendants have unreasonably, unwarrantedly, and/or unlawfully oppressed and undermined the Greenwood and larger predominantly Black North Tulsa community in Tulsa, diverting resources to other communities to the detriment of the health, safety, and security of the Black communities in Tulsa. - 96.
+Defendants have unreasonably, unwarrantedly, and/or unlawfully failed to abate the nuisance by, among other things, providing material support for rebuilding the Black businesses, homes, schools, and the hospital and recapturing the wealth and ready access to services destroyed in the Massacre.
+Instead, Defendants continue to neglect their obligation to abate the nuisance they created to the detriment of the Black residents of the Greenwood and North Tulsa communities, focusing instead on providing opportunities for overwhelmingly White-owned and run businesses, organizations, and nonprofits.39 - 97.
+The latest version of the City's business plan is to profit off the Massacre by "leveraging the history" to create a tourist attraction for the benefit of the Defendants and their White Tulsa business and wealthy allies. - 98.
 In addition to the direct economic losses that resulted from the Massacre, the Greenwood community suffered other severe losses that destroyed the integrity of the community and contributed to the public nuisance that continues today.